713-4 FIVE YEAR WAITING PERIOD

 Example:

 Maria submitted an application for benefits on May 21, 2011.
 She has two children who were born in the United States.
 She entered the country on June 2, 2006.
 She is not eligible for benefits until she has met the five-year waiting period.
 The application is approved.
 May benefits are for the two children only with Maria coded as an ineligible alien.
-Maria meets the five-year waiting period as of June 2, 2011.
+Maria meets the five-year waiting periods as of June 2, 2011.
 She is added to the case effective June 2, 2011 and a supplement issued.

 On-Going

-Once a person reports they have met the five-year waiting period the person is added to the case as of the date of request or the date they met the five-year waiting period, whichever is later.
+Once a person reports they have met the five-year waiting period, the person is added to the case as of the date of request or the date they met the five-year waiting period, whichever is later.

 Example:

 Bruce Lee and his family applied for assistance on January 12, 2010.
 Bruce entered the United States on May 7, 2006 and is a lawful permanent resident.
-The rest of his family members are US Citizens.
+The rest of his family members are US citizens.
 The application was approved and his family has been receiving assistance since January 12, 2010.
 The family turns in a GEN 72Eligibility Review Form on May 15, 2011 for the next review period.
 The review is approved and Bruce is now included in the case because he has met the five-year waiting period.
 Because the report of change was received May 15 (in the form of the GEN 72Eligibility Review Form), a supplement is issued for May benefits adding Bruce to the case beginning May 15.

 Previous Section